amaechijude/TailorConnect/Steps.md

 }

 next
+product details {
+    view
+    url
+    template
+}
 Order {
     Order models
     order from details page and or Wishlist attach measurement to the the order
     attach shipping address to the order
     create order mark not paid:
-    Payment wall (paystack, or any free platform) save to payment models Confirm order and mark paid
+    Use javascript to warn on trying to close tab closing Payment wall (paystack, or any free platform) save to payment models Confirm order and mark paid
     else {